Community Impact

 Who’s Eligible: Nonprofit organizations with 501(c)(3) status that primarily serve DuPage County residents in the areas of health and human services, youth education, workforce development, environment, and animal welfare.

-Spring Application deadline: The Spring 2026 application for health and human services will be available by January 2026.
+Spring Application deadline: The Spring 2026 application deadline for health and human services is Friday, March 6, 2026.

-Fall Application deadline: The Fall 2026 application for youth education, workforce development, environment, and animal welfare will be available by January 2026.
+Fall Application deadline: The Fall 2026 application deadline for youth education, workforce development, environment, and animal welfare is Friday, September 4, 2026.

 Guidelines

-The 2025 application deadline has passed, grant guidelines for 2026 will be available January 2026.
-Below are the 2025 Community Impact Grant Guidelines for reference.
+Below are the 2026 Community Impact Grant Guidelines.
 Click or tap a section below for more information.

 Organizations may submit one application for the Community Impact or Arts DuPage grant program per calendar year.
 To learn more about Arts DuPage grants, visit here.